-Humana uses nationally accepted clinical guidelines to determine the medical necessity of services.
+In these instances, Humana uses nationally accepted clinical guidelines, such as MCG guidelines to help consistently interpret the medical necessity of services.
+MCG is a set of industry leading evidence-based care guidelines.
+MCG uses peer-reviewed papers and research studies each year to develop and update the care guidelines in strict accordance with the principles of evidence-based medicine.
 The review guidelines are used as a screening guide to approve services during the utilization management process.

-Humana also develops internal clinical policies, Humana Medical Coverage Policies (HMCPs), which are used for both Medicare and commercial plans and based on peerreviewed literature.
+For Commercial plans, Humana develops internal clinical policies called, Humana Medical Coverage Policies (HMCPs), which are based on peer-reviewed literature.
 View Humana's Medical Coverage Policies.
-Additionally, Humana utilizes American Society of Addiction Medicine (ASAM) guidelines for substance use disorder reviews.
+As stated under Medicare, Commercial plans also utilize MCG guidelines as they are based on evidence-based care medicine.
+Additionally, Humana utilizes American Society of Addiction Medicine (ASAM) guidelines for substance use disorder reviews as they are clinically validated best practices that support optimal clinical decision-making.